 First and foremost, students are expected to complete all assigned readings, and participate in class discussions and demonstrations.
-Class participation and a suitable level of preparedness will account for 20% of the overall grade, with 80% of the grade based upon the results of the two assignments (outlined below).
+Class participation and a suitable level of preparedness will account for 20% of the pass/fail grade decision (gauged by participation and/or pop quizzes on readings), with 80% of the grade based upon the results of the two assignments (outlined below).
 Attendance and punctuality are mandatory, and students should consult with instructors before October 1st if they expect to miss any classes.

-Of the 12 scheduled classes, 7 will be held remotely via Zoom.
-During these remote sessions, students are expected to participate from a quiet place in their home, keep their computer video on and their microphone muted when not speaking.
+Of the 11 scheduled classes, 5 will be held remotely via Zoom.
+During these remote sessions, students are expected to participate from a quiet place in their home and keep their microphone muted when not speaking.
 Questions and comments can be made using Zoom features such as "raise hand" or chat.
-Repeated absences or lateness to remote sessions will be penalized by a 1⁄2 grade point.
-For those who expect to have limitations with video, audio, or internet access, please communicate with the instructors before class.
+For those who expect to have limitations with video, audio, or internet access, please communicate with the instructors before class via email.